 Does Nicotine Keep You Awake?

-smoking a cigar by jay | Updated on January 2nd, 2025
+smoking a cigar by jay | Updated on August 12th, 2025

 If you’re a cigar smoker who’s been wondering if nicotine is keeping you awake at night, you’re not alone.
 Many people find that their smoking habits can interfere with getting a good night’s rest.
 As a doctor who’s helped countless patients navigate this issue, I’m here to shed some light on the complex relationship between nicotine and sleep.